-Indices in expression-2 are not allowed.
-As explained in 4.6 - arguments, the argument type sets the base of indices used in expression-1. (see 4.6 expression\1 and expression\2 components, indices).
-These indices specify the position and the length (or number-) of a character (in case of type=char), or a word (in case of type=word), or a sentence (in case of type=element) (which only makes sense for multi value elements).
+As explained in 4.6 - arguments, the argument type sets the base of indices used in expression-1. (see 4.6 expression_1 and expression_2 components, indices).
+These indices specify the position and the length (or number-) of a character (in case of type=char), or a word (in case of type=word), or a sentence (in case of type=sentence), or a paragraph (in case of type=paragraph) or an element value (in case of type=element) (which only makes sense for multi value elements).

-• The basic structure and syntax of expression-1 containing indices is :
+The basic structure and syntax of expression-1 containing indices is: